Claire-Potter/Updated-Redeployment-Process/README.md

             ">

-8.The user is requested to capture the new salary of the employee.
+8. The user is requested to capture the new salary of the employee.
 If the salary has decreased they will need to capture a salary that is less than the current salary: PASS

    <img src="https://github.com/Claire-Potter/Redeployment-Process/blob/main/read-me-content/testing/32.placed-salary-decrease.PNG"
      alt="salary decrease"